maciejczyzewski/maciejczyzewski.github.io/_posts/2014-06-06-application-cache-in-html5.markdown

 date:   2014-06-06 21:16:00
 ---

 Often there is no time to retrieve packages again.
-It's becoming increasingly important for web-based applications to be accessible offline.
+It’s becoming increasingly important for web-based applications to be accessible offline.

 > The cache manifest in HTML5 is a software storage feature which provides the ability to access a web application even without a network connection.

 Advantages:

-* __Offline browsing__ - users can navigate your full site when they're offline
+* __Offline browsing__ - users can navigate your full site when they’re offline
 * __Speed__ - resources come straight from disk, no trip to the network
 * __Resilience__ - if your site goes down for "maintenance", your users will get the offline experience

 Disadvantages:

-* __Outdated__ - packages don't resent automatically
+* __Outdated__ - packages don’t resent automatically

 ### Referencing

-To enable the application cache for an app, include the manifest attribute on the document's `html` tag:
+To enable the application cache for an app, include the manifest attribute on the document’s `html` tag:

 {% highlight html %}
 <html manifest="example.appcache">